Miriam Lewin

-Miriam Lewin is an Argentine journalist and writer.
+Miriam Lewin (born 27 November 1957) is an Argentine journalist and writer.
 Lewin was a political activist during the National Reorganization Process and was kidnapped and disappeared by the junta.
 In 1985, she testified at the Trial of the Juntas.

 Early life

-Lewin was born in 1955.
+Lewin was born in 1957.
 She grew up in Buenos Aires and became politically active as a teenager.

 Lewin studied at the Colegio Nacional de Buenos Aires from 1970 to 1974, obtaining her bachelor's degree there along with a certificate from a workshop in theater.
-She studied journalism in 1975 under Eduardo Suarez, a member of the Montoneros, at the Escuela de Periodismo del Instituto Grafotécnico, where the phrase "objective journalism is a fantasy" stuck out to her as relevant to the state of Argentina at the time.
+She studied journalism in 1975 under Eduardo Suárez, a member of the Montoneros, at the Escuela de Periodismo del Instituto Grafotécnico, where the phrase "objective journalism is a fantasy" stuck out to her as relevant to the state of Argentina at the time.

 Disappearance

 Lewin was abducted by the junta at age 19.
 She was held in a clandestine detention center.
 After a year, she was brought to the Navy Mechanical School, a torture site where over 5,000 people were held before their deaths.